PO Box 10, Oxford, OX1 1EN

 10. Oxford University has educated 26 British Prime Ministers including:

-For a full list of Oxford Educated British Prime Ministers, visit the Oxford University Prime Ministers website page.
+For a full list of Oxford Educated British Prime Ministers, visit the University of Oxford's Prime Ministers website page.